Do you ever feel like no matter how much you get done in a day, your to-do list keeps getting longer and longer?

 3. Go back to your plan

 Did you make a strategic plan in the beginning of the year, or do you use 90-day plans?
-If so, when you feel overwhelmed, that’s the time to look back at it and see if what you’re doing day-to-day aligns with the plan.
+If not, consider my online Masterclass, where you’ll receive expert guidance in creating a solid strategic plan.
+If you already have a plan, when you feel overwhelmed, that’s the time to look back at it and see if what you’re doing day-to-day aligns with the plan.

 Again, doing this will ensure you’re focusing on the “right” projects and tasks that support your plan to hit your goals.
 It will also help you see clearly what NOT to do as well.
 If the projects and tasks don’t fit in with your plan, you’re likely to get off track with reaching your goals.

 4. Create a 90-day plan (if you haven’t already)

 Using a 90-day plan is one of my favorite strategies.
 Whenever I am feeling overwhelmed, I pull mine out and make sure I am focused on my Top 4 Priorities.